-The biomass indices in the EU-G survey have fluctuated at a low level throughout the time series (fig 6).
+The biomass indices in the EU-Germany survey have fluctuated at a low level throughout the time series (Figure 5).
 The fluctuating trend is likely caused by poor survey overlap with the depth distribution of adult deep-sea redfish.
-The joint Greenland-Japan deep-sea (1CD) survey biomass index decreased from 1987 to 1995 when the survey ended (fig 6).
-The Greenland deep-sea survey (1CD) indices were at a low level from 1997 to 2007, but the biomass index have increased since then and remained at a higher level.

-In the Greenland SFW survey, no separation of redfish species was made prior to 2006.
-The biomass index for deep-sea redfish in the SFW survey has steadily increased since 2008 and the 2016 indices are the highest observed (fig 6).
-Length frequencies by division in the 2016 survey revealed large redfish in the area at lengths between 25 and 40 cm (fig 11).
-The combined impression of these surveys is a steadily increasing biomass of deep-sea redfish.
+The Greenland-Japan survey biomass index gradually decreased from 1987 to 1995 when the survey ended (Figure 5).
+The Greenland deep-sea survey (1CD) indices were at a low level from 1997 to 2007, but the biomass index has been at a higher level since 2008 (Figure 5).
+The Greenland shrimp and fish survey biomass index for deep-sea redfish steadily increased after 2006 and the 2016 indices were among the highest observed (Figure 5).
+However, the high 2016 biomass index was caused by a single haul in division 1D of large redfish between 25 and 40 cm.
+In 2017, there were no such large hauls in the survey but the indices remain in an increasing trend.
+About 80-95% of the redfish biomass in the trawl survey in Division 1D inshore since 2015 has been deep-sea redfish.

-Recruitment redfish (S. norvegicus and S. mentella combined)
+Redfish recruitment (S. norvegicus and S. mentella combined)

 The EU-Germany survey regularly found juvenile redfish from 1984 to 2000.
-After 2000 the abundance of juvenile redfish decreased to a low level and have remained low since then (fig 8).
-The Greenland SFW survey initially had high levels of juvenile redfish in the survey.
-Therefore the total abundance for both species combined and all sizes can be regarded a recruitment index in the initial period.
-From 1992 to 1999 high numbers of redfish recruits were observed yearly but the index gradually decreased.
-After 1999 the abundance index gradually decreased and has remained low since then (fig 8).
-Since 2011, virtually no new incoming year classes have been observed in West Greenland (fig 9 and 10).
-In the East Greenland area, which could potentially supply west Greenland with recruits as known for other stocks (Cod, Haddock), new year classes of redfish has not been observed in the recent 4-6 years (fig 9 and 10).
+After 2000, the abundance of juvenile redfish have decreased to a low level and has remained low since then (Figure 6).
+The Greenland shrimp and fish survey initially had high levels of juvenile redfish in the survey particularly in the important nursery grounds in Division 1B (Figure 7).
+The total abundance of both species combined can be regarded as a recruitment index, since the Greenland Shrimp and Fish survey normally catches high numbers of small redfish in the fine meshed shrimp trawl used for the survey.
+From 1992 to 1999, high numbers of redfish recruits were observed annually, but the index gradually decreased and remained low until 2004.
+After the gear change in 2005, the abundance index gradually decreased (Figure 6).
+Length distributions reveal that the increase in survey biomass observed in 2016 is primarily large mature redfish and not recruits Figure 8.
+Length distributions of redfish in the surveys furthermore reveals a complete lack of new year classes since 2009 (lack of redfish less than 20 (age 1 to 4) cm since 2013) in West Greenland.
+The stocks in East Greenland which could potentially supply West Greenland with recruits (as known for other species such as Atlantic Cod and Haddock) reveal that new incoming year classes of redfish have not been observed since 2011 (Figure 9) in either the Greenland Shrimp and fish survey (2008-2016) nor the EU-Germany survey in East Greenland in 2019 (not shown).